notadeejay/rbc-training/data/Week 5 Day 2/08__Add a Search Again Button__Exercise.md

 - [ ] Allow users to search again and see the correct results
 - [ ] Animate elements as they are shown and hidden

+**Note**
+You might notice when you 'search again', that you suddenly have twice the amount of information than you expected in your results div.
+If this is the case, try to remove the old search results before you append the new ones.

 ## Tips & Tricks

 ### val